 Unfortunately no. All purpose flour will not work in this recipe because raw form of all purpose flour can make you sick, and is not safe to eat it raw.
 However, you can substitute oat flour or almond flour for this recipe if you want to avoid coconut flour!

-These 3 flours are safe to use in raw/no bake desserts like these vegan peanut butter cups.
-They have subtle taste and flavour so they are my 3 favourite flours to use.
+These 3 flours are safe to use in raw/no-bake desserts.
+They have a subtle taste and flavour so they are my 3 favourite flours to use.

 If you want to use almond flour, I use this almond flour from Bob’s Red Mill.
 They are nice and finely ground almond flour and I like using it for my no bake recipe as well as in baking goods.
 If you want to use oat flour, you can either purchase this oat flour from Bob’s Red Mill, or you can make your own at home!
 Simply process some regular porridge oats in your food processor until very fine, and you can use it as oat flour.

-Do I have to use coconut oil and plant cream to make these vegan peanut butter cups?
+Do I have to use coconut oil and plant cream to make them?

 However, I have to say that the texture will be very different.
 You know how chocolate bars are hard when you bite into it?
 That is going to be the texture in the final product whereas with coconut oil and plant cream you will get that creamy almost like a hard ganache like texture with a little crisp when you bite into it, which is what I wanted to create for this vegan peanut butter recipe.
 But either way they will taste absolutely delicious!